pythonierpy/shoor/README.md

   - FURTHER versions WILL be available in the future (If i continue development)

 ## Upcoming version(s)
-The next version will be V1.1 OR V2 depending on the number of changes, and the version will be released on Jan, 1, 2026.
+The next version will be V1.1 OR V2 depending on the number of changes, and the version will be released on Dec, 8, 2025.